Pakkerman/clipboard-thingy/logs.md

     - Same goes for user inputed boardId > check if used > check if outdated > purge board

   - [ ] Hash pin onto url so that direct url share will not require pin input

+### 1114
+- ADDED: URL helper with regex to show open link button on TextList.tsx
+- ADDED: QRCode
+-